 How much should I pay?

-Prices for new machines range from just over $3000 to more than $10,000, depending on engine size, mowing width, catcher features, design and transmission type (manual or automatic).
+In our latest product test reviews, prices range from just over $3000 to $5999, depending on engine size, mowing width, catcher features, design and transmission type (manual or automatic).

 Features to look for